WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ];
 ```

 An array of settings objects.
 Each object will used to render a `ToggleControl` for that setting.
+See also `onSettingsChange`.

 ### fetchSearchSuggestions